TravelBits β€” Destinations explored through stories, not checklists.

 What’s the best time to visit Kuala Lumpur?

-What’s the best way to get from the airport to the city center?
+What's the fastest way from the airport to the city?

-What should I absolutely try when eating in Kuala Lumpur?
+What should I eat first in Kuala Lumpur?

 The World